ArPIHomeSecurity/arpi_documentation/docs/index.md

 ## Goal of the project

-By replacing the mainboard of an old home security system have an easily manageable smart system.
+By replacing the main board of an old home security system have an easily manageable smart system.

 * Reuse wiring, sensors and keyboards of the security system
 * Accessing the system on local network or remotely on the web